 - Clinical factors

 If your child is medically compromised, disabled, having xerostomia or on long term cariogenic medicine, s/he is at higher risk of developing caries.
 The lesser number of factors present with your child, the risk of developing dental caries is less.
-If your child is having any of these factors, help him/her to remain into low risk category.
+If your child is having any of these factors, help him/her to remain into low risk category by visiting a dentist.

-If your child is living in non-fluoridated area, with no fluoride supplementation and using non-fluoridated tooth paste, s/he is at high risk.
-Living in an area supplied by fluoridated water, or using fluoride supplement or using tooth paste containing fluoride decreases the risk for caries development.
+If your child is living in non-fluoridated area, with no fluoride supplementation and using non-fluoridated toothpaste, s/he is at high risk.
+Living in an area supplied by fluoridated water, or using fluoride supplement or using a toothpaste containing fluoride decreases the risk of caries development.

 If your child does infrequent or ineffective tooth brushing s/he is at higher risk.
 Teaching him or her regular and effective tooth brushing to remove plaque.
 This habit decreases the risk of developing tooth decay.
 If s/he cannot perform effective tooth brushing, help him/her.